software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 In the eighth user story, "{{site.sprint_2_user_story_8}}", we need save the student's answer to the database.
 Before implementing the endpoint we need to consider what kind of data we need to store about the student's answer.
 We want at least to know which questions the answer is related to, what's the answer text and whether the answer was correct or not (we could also infer this information from the question).
 So, we need to implement the appropriate JPA entity class and a JPA repository class first.

 Then, we can implement a POST method endpoint `/api/answers` for this use-case.
 We can add a `AnswerRestController` class and implement the endpoint with a `createAnswer` method.
 If the user is trying to answer a quiz which is not published we should return a `403 Forbidden` status as a response.
-If the answer is invalid, we should return a `400 Bad Request` status as a response.
+If the user is trying to answer a quiz which does not exist we should return a `404 Not Found` status as a response.
+If the answer is invalid (for example blank answer text), we should return a `400 Bad Request` status as a response.

 Before starting to implement the frontend features, we should test that the endpoints work as expected.
 GET method endpoints are easy to test with a web browser by just visiting the endpoint URL, for example <http://localhost:8080/api/quizzes>.
 POST method endpoints can be tested with tools such as [Postman](https://www.postman.com/).